FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/sso-secure.md

 #### Unauthenticated users

 To represent an unauthenticated user, simply do not populate userDataJSONBase64, verificationHash, or timestamp.
 Provide a loginURL.

+These users will not be able to comment, and instead will be presented with a login message (message, link, or button, depending on configuration).

 #### Direct Examples for Serializing and Hashing User Data